 This video might be useful if you’re just getting going with SvelteKit and are stuck on

-can update your SvelteKit config so the preview as well as dev server will run on a port you have
+update your SvelteKit config so the preview as well as dev server run on different ports which

 If that’s what you wanted to know then hit play on the video!
 After that, don’t forget to scroll down.
 You will see a list of commands mentioned in the video.
 Drop a comment below or reach out for a chat on Element as well as Twitter @mention if you have suggestions for improvements or questions.